-Most of your copywriting clients will be terrific, but every once in a while you’ll end up with a client that drains your creative resources, takes up more than their fair share of your time, and just generally makes you miserable.
-If that happens, you may have to “fire” that client to set yourself free.
+Most of your copywriting clients will be terrific, but every so often you’ll end up with a client that drains your creative resources, takes up more than their fair share of your time, and just generally makes you miserable.
+If that happens, you may have to “fire” that client to free yourself to take on projects that energize, rather than drain, you.
 Every copywriter will have to fire a copywriting client at some point in their careers (maybe multiple points!).
+But you want to do it the right way.

 It’s something you need to dig into so you do it with care, but it’s also not as big of a deal as most people make it.
 Remember: you never have to work with a client that makes you miserable!

-Here’s exactly how to fire a copywriting client the right way.
+Here’s exactly how to fire a copywriting client—without burning bridges.

 Evaluate the Situation and Implement Solutions